semaphoreci/docs/docs/programming-languages/php.md

 - Linux: PHP and related tools are available out-of-the-box in the [Ubuntu 18.04 VM image][ubuntu-php].
-- Docker: Use [your own Docker image][docker-env] with the version of PHP and other packages that you need.
+- Docker: Use [your own Docker image][docker-env] with the version of PHP and other packages that you want.

-Follow the links above for details on currently available language versions and additional tools.
+Follow the links above for details on available language versions and additional tools.

 #### Selecting a PHP version on Linux

 Semaphore uses [phpbrew](https://github.com/phpbrew/phpbrew) to manage PHP versions.
 Any version installable with `phpbrew` is supported on Semaphore.
-Version 7.2 is pre-installed.
-You can install and switch versions using `sem-version`.
-Here is an exmaple:
+Version 7.2 comes pre-installed.
+You can install and switch versions using `sem-version`, as shown below:

 ``` yaml
 blocks: